LiisOt/LiisOt/README.md

 ## Hi there 👋
-*italic text* >  My name is Liis Otsatalu and I am a student  at LAB University of Applied Sciences.
+* My name is Liis Otsatalu and I am a student  at LAB University of Applied Sciences. * >